StepheeGee/portfolio-prep/README.md

 And here we are.

 ### Gather your assets

-1. Headshot  - added
+1. Headshot  - Added
-2. Background Image - not sure
+2. Background Image - not sure but added some options
 3. Project SS (3) - Added
 4. 201 SS (3) - Added